slurmulon/gooey-spec/README.md

 - States can be initialized from one or more of the provided sources
 - State transitions may be version controlled
 - Support referencing of elements using JSON Pointers in order to keep definitions DRY
 - Complementary and minimally invasive.
-You don't always have to use it
+You don't always have to use it, nor should APIs be forced to modify the response of their formats
 - Complete interopability with any JSON-based Hypermedia specification (JSON Hyper-Schema, JSON L-D, HAL, Siren, etc.)

 ### Flows